TetianaDies/08-summary-details/thesis-summary-details.md

 # Inspiration first

 I was mainly inspired by Lois van Baarle.
 She is a digital artist and character designer from Netherlands, mostly used purple in the illustrations and it looks like new and modern drawing technique.
 The main character she draws is a girl it inspired me, because in the book that I make, the main heroine is a young girl.
 When I was thinking about which drawing technique to choose, I noticed that the combination of real photography with vector graphics or a collage is very popular on social networks.
-In the end, I tried to combine photo and vector, which allowed me to create authorial illustrations
+In the end, I tried to combine photo and vector, which allowed me to create authorial illustrations.

 <img src="/img/Inspiration_first.png" width="400">

+# Illustration